 Which platform has the best AI capabilities?

 Each platform's AI serves a different purpose.
 Intercom's Fin AI Agent is the most advanced for autonomous customer support resolution, with a proprietary model (Apex 1.0) that produces 65% fewer hallucinations than comparable frontier models.
-Sprinklr's AI spans four CX suites with flexible LLM provider selection and AI+ Studio for enterprise governance.
+Sprinklr was named a Strong Performer in the Forrester Wave: Conversational AI for Customer Service, Q2 2024, recognizing its AI capabilities across four CX suites with flexible LLM provider selection.

-ZoomInfo's GTM Context Graph uses AI to reason about deal dynamics and buyer behavior across 1.5B + daily data points, powering sales intelligence rather than customer service.
+ZoomInfo's GTM Context Graph uses AI to reason about deal dynamics and buyer behavior across 1.5B+ daily data points, powering sales intelligence rather than customer service.
+ZoomInfo was named a Leader in the Forrester Wave for Intent Data Providers, Q1 2025, receiving the highest possible scores across eight criteria.

 Is Sprinklr worth the complexity for smaller organizations?